tskit-dev/administrative/README.md

 quickly.

-The preferred way to contribute is to create your own fork of the appropriate repository (for instance, `tskit-dev/tskit`), make changes, and submit your changes as a pull request (PR).
+The preferred way to contribute is to create your own fork of the appropriate repository (for instance `tskit-dev/tskit`), make changes, and submit your changes as a pull request (PR).
 A simple way to do this is to create a topic branch based on the original tskit-dev repository (usually labelled as "upstream": you may need to [set this up](https://help.github.com/articles/configuring-a-remote-for-a-fork/)),